Alimjanov-Ibragim/google-sign-in-react/README.md

-# Google sign In on React
+# Google Sign In on React

 ![Screenshot](screenshot.png)